Muhammad ibn Adam Al-Kawthari

-Muhammad ibn Adam Al-Kawthari is a British Sunni Islamic scholar, mufti, researcher, founder and chief-Mufti of Darul Ifta Leicester and a teacher at Jamiah Uloom-ul-Quran Leicester.
+Muhammad ibn Adam Al-Kawthari (born 1976) is a British Sunni Islamic scholar, jurist, mufti, researcher, founder and Chief Mufti of Darul Ifta Leicester and a teacher at Jamiah Uloom-ul-Quran Leicester.
 He has authored a number of books including Islamic Guide to Sexual Relations and Birth Control & Abortion in Islam.
-He has written a marginalia to the Deobandi creed book Al-Muhannad ala al-Mufannad in Arabic language.
+He has written a commentary to the Deobandi creed book Al-Muhannad ala al-Mufannad in Arabic language.

 Biography

-Al-Kawthari's father Mawlana Adam is one of the senior scholars in England.
+Al-Kawthari's father Mawlana Adam was one of the senior scholars in England.
 Shaykh Adam Square in Leicester is named after him.
-Born in Leicester, Al-Kawthari graduated from Darul Uloom Bury and later studied with Muhammad Taqi Usmani at Darul Uloom Karachi.
+Born in Leicester, Al-Kawthari graduated from Darul Uloom Bury and later studied with Taqi Usmani at Darul Uloom Karachi.
 His other teachers include his father Mawlana Adam and Yusuf Motala.
-During 2000, he studied from Abd al-Razzaq al-Halabi and Abd al-Latif Farfur al-Hasani in Syria.
+During 2000, he studied under Abd al-Razzaq al-Halabi and Abd al-Latif Farfur al-Hasani in Syria.

 Al-Kawthari is founder and Chief-Mufti of Darul Ifta Leicester and a teacher at Jamiah Uloom-ul-Quran Leicester.
 He also teaches traditional Islamic sciences in London.
 He is an Islamic jurist and researcher.

-Literary works

-Al-Kawthari's literary works include: